Find Business Schools

 Find Schools Near

-Occupation Description Design or analyze operational solutions for projects such as transportation optimization, network modeling, process and methods analysis, cost containment, capacity enhancement, routing and shipment optimization, or information management.
+Logistics Engineer Job Description Design or analyze operational solutions for projects such as transportation optimization, network modeling, process and methods analysis, cost containment, capacity enhancement, routing and shipment optimization, or information management.

-Life As a Logistics Engineer
+Life As a Logistics Engineer: What Do They Do?

 • Evaluate effectiveness of current or future logistical processes.